dangoSeven/STTTS/README.md

 # STTTS
 ## Description

 A speech to text to speech script developed almost entirely using ChatGPT.
 Part of a series of scripts/apps that I'm building using ChatGPT.
+Using Whipser for the Speech to Text and Eleven Labs for the Voice synthesis.

 ## Requirements